torik42/YaLafi/README.md

 Here is a list of the most important filter operations.
 When the filter encounters a LaTeX problem like a missing end of equation, a message is printed to stderr.
-Additionally, the message is included into the filter output together with the mark from 'Parameters.mark\_latex\_error' in yalafi/parameters.py.
+Additionally, the mark from 'Parameters.mark\_latex\_error' in file yalafi/parameters.py is included into the filter output.
 This mark should raise a spelling error from the proofreader at the place where the problem was detected.